salus-rai/Salus/responsible-ai-telemetry/README.md

 ## License
 The source code for the project is licensed under the MIT license, which you can find in the [LICENSE](License.md) file.

-## Contact
-If you have more questions or need further insights please feel free to connect with us @ Infosysraitoolkit@infosys.com